Fibromyalgia is a painful, confusing, and wretched chronic illness. I often use a slew of F words when describing it!

 Lack of relief and progress from pharmaceutical companies inspired me to try a different approach known as functional medicine.

 While there is no foolproof way to treat fibromyalgia, there are many different avenues to explore.
-Click here to see what I found to relieve my pain and symptoms.

 I must be frugal with money in order to afford the things that make living with #fibromyalgia less physically and emotionally painful.